T-Farial/WebScrapper/README.md

 pip install requests beautifulsoup4 pandas
 ```

-Run the program:
+Run the application:

 ```bash
 python DataCWebS.py
 ```

-The program will fetch the data, process it, validate it, and create `scraped_books.csv`.
+The program will fetch the webpage, extract the data, clean and validate it, and create `scraped_books.csv`.

-## Testing

-The application was tested for:

-* Successful scraping
-* HTTP 200 responses
-* Invalid URLs
-* Connection failures
-* Unexpected webpage structures
-* Missing and invalid data
-* Invalid validation values
-* CSV creation and verification

 ## Skills Demonstrated